 Q What kind of reactions did you have to detoxing, if any?

-I’ve done more than one detox, since I’ve been on the diet twice now (once starting in 1999, and once in 2009).
+I’ve gone through more than one detox, since I’ve been on the diet twice now (once starting in 1999, and once in 2009).
 The first time on the diet, I approached it entirely the wrong way–a sudden, massive change in diet paired with some very strong herbal supplements (prescribed by a naturopath).
 Naturally, I had a horrible detox reaction.
 The second time, in 2009, I eased into it, properly, and had virtually no “die-off” reaction.
 I describe my experiences in more detail in this post.

 Q How long will it take to get better?

 Every person is different, so it’s impossible to say how long it will take one individual versus another.
 It depends on the severity of your symptoms, how well you adhere to the diet, environmental factors, your body and metabolism, and probably another hundred or so factors about which I’m not knowledgeable.

-For most people, a total of 2-3 months, moving from the most strict to a more relaxed stage of the diet, is usually sufficient to clear up the symptoms and return them to their normally healthy state.
+For someone with a mild case a total of 2-3 months, moving from the most strict to a more relaxed stage of the diet, is usually sufficient to clear up the symptoms and return them to their normally healthy state.
 I do know that my case is highly atypical (lucky me!).
-It’s almost unheard of for someone to follow the strict diet for two years.
+When I first went on the diet, it was almost unheard of for someone to follow the strict diet for two years.
 At this point, however, I have brought back quite a few foods that were forbidden in early stages of the diet, and I’m quite used to eating this way.